 • Hand & Wrist: Tenosynovitis, scapholunate injury, carpal tunnel syndrome

-What Ultrasound can’t detect
+What Musculoskeletal Diagnostic Ultrasound can’t detect

 While highly effective for many conditions, musculoskeletal ultrasound does not provide reliable assessment for: